Java programmer expert

-See also the installation instructions:
+See also the installation guide:

 Apache NetBeans is a popular Java IDE (integrated development environment) with a large user base of Java developers, including professional developers for enterprise, embedded systems, web, mobile, desktop applications, and more.
-It is supported by Oracle as their official IDE for Java 8 and later versions.
-On this development platform you can find plugins for all major frameworks such as JavaServer Faces(JSF), Java Persistence API(JPA) and Enterprise JavaBeans(EJB).
+It is supported by Oracle as the official IDE for Java 8 and later versions.
+This development platform includes plug-ins for all major frameworks such as JavaServer Faces (JSF), Java Persistence API (JPA) and Enterprise JavaBeans (EJB).
 Its free and open-source nature makes it particularly interesting for IT students.

 However, it is important to note that the choice of IDE is subjective and depends on personal preferences and project requirements.
 Some developers may prefer Eclipse or IntelliJ IDEA over NetBeans out of personal preference.
 It’s always a good idea to try out different IDEs and see which one suits you best.